You are here: Start » Getting Started » Running and Analysing Programs

-Except for the most simple applications, programs in Adaptive Vision Studio are composed of many so called macrofilters (subprograms).
+Except for the most simple applications, programs in Aurora Vision Studio are composed of many so called macrofilters (subprograms).
 Instances of macrofilters in the Program Editor can be recognized through the icon which depicts several blue bars.
 Double clicking on an instance opens the macrofilter in the Program Editor.

 There are two other ways of browsing macrofilters.
 One is through the Macrofilter Navigator at the top of the Program Editor, which displays instances of macrofilters (how they are actually used and nested in the program).
 Another is through the Project Explorer, which displays definitions of macrofilters (a plain list of all macrofilters from which the user can create instances by dragging and dropping them to the Program Editor; double clicking on an item here opens the macrofilter in the Program Editor).

 Definitions of macrofilters correspond to definitions of functions in C++, whereas instances of macrofilters correspond to function calls on a call-stack.
-Unlike the C++, there is no recurrence in Adaptive Vision Studio and each macrofilter definition has a constant and finite number of instances.
+Unlike the C++, there is no recurrence in Aurora Vision Studio and each macrofilter definition has a constant and finite number of instances.
 Thus, we actually have a static call-tree instead of a dynamic call-stack.
 This makes program understanding and debugging much easier.

 Analysing Operation of a Single Macrofilter